henrahmagix/henrahmagix.github.io/_posts/2020-12-06-removing-google-analytics.md

 ## But what's that got to do with Google Analytics?

 In the last few months, I've been moving myself off Google's Chrome browser to using Safari everyday.
 I guess it finally clicked in me how much I hate the feeling of being known and tracked by using Google's free services.
-(I've also bought a Hey email for the same reason.)
+(I've also bought a Hey email for the same reason. <sup>[*oh no](#2021-06-12)</sup>)

 When I first built this site, I put Google Analytics on it because... well, it was "the done thing".
 Then I started sending an event to it whenever someone used my iPad Cursor emulation.
 But I never looked at the data.
 I took a look a few days ago and there's nothing interesting there: